recursedev54/Mirror-Scope/Readme.md

      - Infernal Region
        - The Underworld, has some cold and some hot areas.
        - Often visited by Paimon and several other demons, some of which have obligations here
+     - The Cambrian Era
+       - Accessed after unlocking the time machine.
+Home to many Ancient Mazing and Ancient Zoological Prismals
    - ## Predator/Prey Alignment System
      - Certain Actions in game like killing animals, eating meat, and sparing entities effects a predator/prey alignment that has certain gameplay effects.
        - One example is that becoming a predator will make enemies fear you, but becomeing prey will make it easier to tame, train, and befriend prismals
+   - ## Triple Games
+     - At some point the player is made aware that there is a bustling city a few thousand blocks away from the world origin.
+       - The player can travel to this city and compete in the Triple Games, a tournament competition in a huge arena where Elemental Benders, High Magickal Practicioners, and Technomancers all compete in fierce competition.
+       - The reigning champion of the initial competition and the final boss of the initial competition is Mira-Clone
 #### Mirror (DAWg)

 ###### `~How do the daw and the game connect?